The UK eCKD Guide

 • KFRE

 • Blood pressure - Aim to keep the BP <140/90.
-In patients with CKD and diabetes or an ACR>70 mg/mmol aim to keep BP<130/80. (see more on hypertension)
+In patients with CKD and diabetes or an ACR>70 mg/mmol aim to keep BP<130/80. (see more on hypertension in the management of patients with CKD section)

 • Fluid Status- Salt and water retention is common in patients with impaired kidney function.
 Worsening of fluid retention may require initiation or up titration of diuretics and can precipitate the need to commence renal replacement therapy.